Luming-L/Project/PeakRecall.md

 ```bash
 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg
 ```
 Step 7 is the final task of peak calling.
 Regions with scores higher than certain cutoff (set by `-c`) will be kept.
-If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one.  is set as the read length in MACS2 _callpeak_ function since the read length represent the resolution of the dataset.
-As for _bdgpeakcall_, you need to get the read length information from Step 1 or by checking the raw fastq file and set the _-g_ option.

-with the given cutoff, gap length and peak length, position higher than the cutoff will be selected and small gap will be merged, and finally report the peaks larger than the length.
+If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
+Secondly, we don't want to call too many small 'peaks' so we need to have a minimum length for the peak.
+MACS2 _callpeak_ function automatically uses the fragment size _d_ as the parameter of minimum length of peak, and as for _bdgpeakcall_, you need to set the _-l_ option as the _d_ you got from Step 2. with the given cutoff, gap length and peak length, position higher than the cutoff will be selected and small gap will be merged, and finally report the peaks larger than the length.
 # test
 # result

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4OTA2MDMxMCwtMTI3Nzc1ODY5MiwxMj
+eyJoaXN0b3J5IjpbLTgyNzIxNzc1OSwtMTI3Nzc1ODY5MiwxMj
 EwOTM2NDkwLC0xMzE5NzY1Mjg1LC0xNzg5ODgxNzYxLDE2NTky
 OTgyNDcsLTExNzAxMTk4MTksLTU3Nzc0NDM4NiwtNDY5OTY4MD
 E5LC0xNDU4OTcyNTIxLDExNzc0Njc5NjksMTE3MzQ3ODYsOTkz